ssavrim/androscar/misc/RosNodes/README.md

-# Ros2CV node
+# Ros nodes using Docker

+This section contains a set of nodes:
-This node aims at converting Compressed image from Android application to OpenCV image.
+- balltracker:converts Compressed image from Android application to OpenCV image.
 It will then try to track a green ball.
+- selfdriving: performs self-driving machine-learning based on sensors

 To do that:
 - Install docker and docker-compose